Introducing French Guiana

 Kourou © Cayambe

-Dense rainforests cover much of the tiny country, making it a fantastic Eco-tourism destination.
-Nature lovers will also appreciate seeing leatherback turtles lay eggs at Awala-Yalimpopo, spotting exotic birds on the Kaw savannah and watching capuchin monkeys lying along the Sentier Molokoi de Cacao trail.
-The lovely Salvation Islands (Îles du Salut) lie just off the coast and make a tremendous setting for island holidays.
+Dense rainforests cover much of the small territory, making it a fantastic eco-tourism destination.
+Nature lovers will certainly appreciate seeing leatherback turtles lay eggs at Awala-Yalimpopo, spotting exotic birds on the Kaw savannah and watching capuchin monkeys lying along the Sentier Molokoi de Cacao trail.
+The lovely Salvation Islands (Îles du Salut) lie just off the coast and make for wonderful excursions.

 Become our French Guiana Travel Expert